WayScience/nViz/README.md

 pip install git+https://github.com/WayScience/nViz.git
 ```

+### Installation notes for Linux

+`nViz` leverages Napari to help render visuals.
+Napari leverages [PyQT](https://riverbankcomputing.com/software/pyqt/intro) to help build graphical components.
+PyQT has specific requirements based on the operating system which sometimes can cause errors within Napari, and as a result, also `nViz`.

+Below are some steps to try if you find that `nViz` visualizations through Napari are resulting in QT-related errors.

+- Attempt to install `python3-pyqt5` through your system package manager (e.g. `apt install python3-pyqt5`).
+- When using `nViz` within GitHub Actions Linux environments, consider using [pyvista/setup-headless-display-action](https://github.com/pyvista/setup-headless-display-action) with `qt: true` in order to run without general exceptions.

 ## Contributing, Development, and Testing

 Please see our [contributing](https://WayScience.github.io/coSMicQC/main/contributing) documentation for more details on contributions, development, and testing.